-Regardless of the contrasts between different VR platforms, they still have a lot in common.
-Dan White wrote a great piece about how the overall platform of VR impacts gaming and learning – this stuff holds for all devices.
-Simply put, all of these devices offer novelty, immersion, and deeply impactful learning experiences – which is probably why we’re seeing all sorts of organizations across business, healthcare, and education embrace immersive tech!
+Regardless of the contrasts between different VR platforms, they still have a lot in common!
+CEO Dan White shared a great article about how the overall platform of VR impacts gaming and learning – and these insights hold true across all devices.
+Simply put, no matter your target device(s), VR offers novelty, immersion, and deeply impactful learning experiences – which is probably why we’re seeing all sorts of organizations across business, healthcare, and education embrace immersive tech!

-So, our current device-agnostic methodology is to conceive of each game on the simplest target device, and then consider how to add interactions past the core experience if you wind up working on a higher fidelity platform.
-This may seem like you won’t be working on a core mechanic that exclusively exploits a high fidelity feature, but the fact that all of these platforms share the core sensation of reality means that introducing an interactive mechanic on top of the assumed core shouldn’t be non-optimal- in fact it’s likely how you’d approach those mechanics anyway, with the team laying down the core environment features before focusing on the custom interactions.
+At first, it may seem like you won’t be working on a core mechanic that exclusively exploits a high fidelity feature, but the fact that all of these platforms share the core sensation of reality means that introducing an interactive mechanic on top of the assumed core shouldn’t be non-optimal- in fact it’s likely how you’d approach those mechanics anyway, with the team laying down the core environment features before focusing on the custom interactions!